Tian-Xie/NLS/README.md

 If you use this code, please cite:

 Tian Xie, and Dongdong Ge.
-2017.
+2018.
 A Tractable Discrete Fractional Programming: Application to Constrained Assortment Optimization.
+Journal of Combinatorial Optimization 36(2): 400-415.

 ### How to use it?